Ameliza1/E-commerce-Project/README.md

         print("Error during the request:", response.status_code)

-Finally i have my data in a json file.
+Finally I have my data in a json file.
+I create a repository in githab
+Create a main branch
+Checkout of the main to create a sub branch git add my files git commit with description git puch to the new branch.

+Now i have my work on my git space.